Level/bench/README.md

 - Compare benchmarks of different targets or options
 - Derives plot labels from benchmark metadata (package, platform, ..)
 - Uses unique temporary directories for every db
-- Can optionally wrap the db in `encoding-down` and/or `levelup`
-- Also takes `level` or something else that's already a `levelup` interface
 - Also takes `ioredis` and `sqlite3` (see [`third-party/`](./third-party)).

 ## Usage